In this section

 Although schools should not be directly affected by a no deal in the immediate term, issues arising in other sectors could have a knock-on impact.
 We are working closely with local authorities to prepare for these in advance so services are maintained for learners.
 You can find out more by reading our guidance for schools in Wales.

 Further education institutions should not face any immediate impacts, but we are monitoring and working with the sector to prepare.
 In the longer-term, we have made it clear that the EU funding which many of our colleges have benefitted from must be replaced in full after the UK leaves the EU to continue their strong record of building Wales’ skills base and spreading opportunity.
+Similarly, we are working with apprenticeship providers to prepare.

 The Welsh higher education sector is proud of its global reach and scope and we support the views of university leaders that the UK leaving the EU without a deal is one of the biggest threats our universities have ever faced.
 They make a significant contribution to the Welsh economy, jobs, public services and culture in Wales and it is vital they are protected.